 Carbon Credit Purchase Agreement

-A Carbon Credit Purchase Agreement defines the legal framework for transferring verified emission reductions between a seller and a buyer.
-It forms a contractual bridge between environmental integrity and financial value, ensuring that the ownership of carbon credits — issued under schemes such as the Clean Development Mechanism (CDM), Verified Carbon Standard (VCS), or Gold Standard — is lawfully assigned and recorded.
+A Carbon Credit Purchase Agreement is a framework for transfering of verified emission reductions between a seller and a buyer.
+It’s a bridge between environmental integrity and financial value.
+It ensures that the ownership of carbon credits, issued under schemes such as the Clean Development Mechanism (CDM), Verified Carbon Standard (VCS), or Gold Standard, is lawfully assigned and recorded.
 By establishing rights, obligations, and delivery conditions, it guarantees transparent trade in environmental assets and supports the global transition toward carbon neutrality.

 Carbon Credit